raandree/PowerShell211129/README.md

     - Use the call stack that shows you the path to the current breakpoint in your code.
 You can easily navigate back to the part of the code that called the code you are currently having the breakpoint in.
     - Remote debugging works in the ISE by opening a script with the command ```psEdit``` in the remote machine within a interactive session.
 If the workflow to start the script remotely is more complex, you can use the cmdlet ```Wait-Debugger``` to halt the process and attache to it with ```Enter-PSHostProcess```.
 You need to know the process ID which is reflected by the variable ```$PID```.
   - Git Integration
+    A simple Git implementation is built into VSCode by default.
+The extension [GitLense](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) additionally gives you a graphical file and commit history.
 -	Advanced Functions
 -	Performance
   - Remoting, Remote persistent sessions